Skip to contentSkip to navigation

 Where to report

 Report to Tourist Police 1155 (English-speaking, free, 24/7) with the tuk-tuk licence plate number, driver description, and route taken.
 TAT also maintains a taxi and tuk-tuk complaint channel at 1672.
-Both are covered at /tourist-police-1155.
+Both are covered at /safety-tips.

 Share this page